Case study · custom software

 - Published 2026-05-04

 Anonymized at client request.
-Numbers are real.
+The work is real.

 - Web-app status at pivot decision: in production with paying customers, on the active roadmap